MohaSalem/BookStore-App/README.md

 -- books.db --

-An SQLite3 database file which stores and retrieves the user entries from the application.
+An SQLite3 database file which stores and retrieves the user entries in the application.